CarlHalstead/TornCityAPISharp/README.md

 ## Dependencies
 ### You Need:
-- JSON.Net installed in your project
+- JSON.Net installed in your project (Latest Version)
-- Import the TornCityAPISharp namespace
+- Import the TornCityAPISharp namespace (After referencing the DLL, See Below)

 ## VS Install: